khadkabindu/Bank-management-system/README.md

 This is the complete Banking System build using C. It contains some user-defined functions which performs various banking process like:

- 1. Withdrawing the Cash
+ - Withdrawing the Cash
- 2. Balance Enquiry
+ - Balance Enquiry
- 3. Changing Pin Number
+ - Changing Pin Number
- 4. Fund Transfer
+ - Fund Transfer

  Sqlite is used for data storage.
-The project contains a table where all the information of the user are stored.
+The project contains a table where all the information of the users will be stored.

+ Note: To run the project enter the following command in the terminal:
+ - gcc main.c -l sqlite3
+ - ./a.out